A person is disqualified from jury service if they:

 - have in the last 10 years been detained or imprisoned for three months or more;

-- have in the last five years been detained in a youth justice centre or youth residential centre;
+- have in the last five years been detained in a youth justice centre or youth residential centre, been detained or imprisoned for less than three months or been on a community correction order;

-Some countries require you to disclose past arrests or convictions on A permit that allows a person who is not a citizen to stay in a country on certain conditions, for the length of time stated in the visa. applications.
-The country you apply to enter A document that sets out what a person wants to happen to their money and other property after they die. automatically check your criminal record whether or not you disclose a conviction.
+Some countries require you to disclose past arrests or convictions on visa applications.
+The country you apply to enter will automatically check your criminal record whether or not you disclose a conviction.
 An international listing of criminal records (the ‘movement alert list’) is checked.
 Most countries, including Australia, add offences committed by their citizens to the list.
 All countries have access to this list when processing visa and migration applications.

 Holding public office